fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 If you added `(Spawn bake-apple)` for Lucy, you will notice that Lucy starts to bake apples along with John!
 Unlike `Detach`, you can have multiple instances of a spawned Wire running.

-Use cases would include spawning multiple same projectiles (such as bullets fired from a gun), or spawning monster mobs with many instances of one monster type.
+Use cases for `Spawn` would include spawning the same projectile (such as bullets fired from a gun), or spawning monster mobs with many instances of one monster type.

 ## Start / Resume